Aider-AI/aider/aider/website/_includes/model-warnings.md

 See the docs on
 [configuring advanced model settings](/docs/config/adv-model-settings.html) for details on how to remove this warning.

+{: .tip }
+You can probably ignore the unknown context window size and token costs warning.

 ## Did you mean?